dpapathanasiou/buckabuckaboo/README.md

 Install the buckabuckaboo folder from this repo on a web server you control, and make the folder contents publically-accessible.

-On every web page in which you wish to track visitor mouse movements, add this code in the document body, replacing "http://www.example.org/" with the fully qualified domain name and path of your server which hosts the buckabuckaboo folder:
+On every web page in which you wish to track visitor mouse movements, add this code in the document body.

+Replace the script src with the fully qualified domain name and path of your server which hosts the buckabuckaboo.min.js script, and, into the BUCKA.init() function, pass the fully qualified domain name and path to where your server hosts the '1x1.gif' file (if you import the folder to your server as-is, they will be the same path, as is shown here):

 ```
 <script src="http://www.example.org/buckabuckaboo/buckabuckaboo.min.js"></script>